 Don’t get us wrong: We love a super strange baby name.
-In fact, we encourage you — and your favorite celebrities — to come up with weird and wacky baby names until the cows come home, and name your kids accordingly if you so desire.
+In fact, we encourage you to mimic your favorite celebrities and come up with weird and wacky baby names until the cows come home and name your kids accordingly if you so desire.
 But it’s also no secret that there will always be a special place in our hearts for the classics.
-An old-fashioned baby girl name that gives a subtle nod to the good ol’ U.S. of A (you know, liberty and equality and all that, minus the historical and recent injustices we clearly need to keep working on) might be just the thing you’re looking for.
-And, of course, American baby names are as diverse as the people of the country.
+An old-fashioned American girl name that gives a subtle nod to the good ol’ U.S. of A (you know, liberty and equality and all that, minus the historical and recent injustices we clearly need to keep working on) might be just the thing you’re looking for.
+And, of course, American girl names are as diverse as the people of the country.

-Latinx and Spanish-inflected names “have become widely popular in the US,” writes Nameberry’s baby-name expert Pamela Redmond Satran.
-“Along with the top-ranked Isabella, Spanish names in the US Top 300 for girls include Ana, Angelina, Elena, Gabriela, Jada, Liliana, Maya, Savannah, and Sofia.”
-Also popular are old-fashioned picks like Ruth and Frances that give us that down-home feeling.
-Oh, and don’t forget the nation’s Puritan roots; virtue names like Justice and Charity are actually experiencing a resurgence.
+Latinx and Spanish-inflected names “have become widely popular in the U.S.,” writes Nameberry’s baby-name expert Pamela Redmond Satran.
+“Along with the top-ranked Isabella, Spanish names in the U.S. Top 300 for girls include Ana, Angelina, Elena, Gabriela, Jada, Liliana, Maya, Savannah, and Sofia.”
+Also popular are old-fashioned picks like Ruth and Frances that give us that granny-chic feeling.
+Oh, and don’t forget the nation’s Puritan roots: virtue names like Justice and Charity are actually experiencing a resurgence.

 All-American girl names are everywhere among the potential picks of today’s parents who are looking for classic, beautiful names.
 Here’s a look at the biggest baby names that have stood the test of time — and will keep as classics for your kid’s whole life.